 For my TOK I chose to answer the question, How important are the opinions of experts in the search for knowledge? which made me reflect on different subjects and ways of learning.
 We also did a group presentation about perception, first impressions and how we judge people according to the way they look.

 Finally, I wrote my EE on Physics, the subject I pursued at university.
 I decided to study the deflection of a beta particle by a magnetic field, I conjectured a relationship between the field strength and the magnitude of the deflection and designed an experiment to test my hypothesis.

 Do you have any tips for current IB students?

 I would recommend them to start early with as many things as they can.
-As sad as it might sound, the summer between first and second year is a great opportunity to progress as much as you can with your university applications, IAs, EE and TOK essay.
+As sad as it might sound, the summer between the first and second year is a great opportunity to progress as much as you can with your university applications, IAs, EE and TOK essay.
 This effort you make during the summer will buy you invaluable extra time during your second year to improve your predicted grades and prepare you for your IB exams.

 Why do you enjoy tutoring?

 I love to share my passion for Maths and Physics with other people who are interested in them.
 I also like helping people and it is very rewarding when a student finally gets something that he/she was struggling with.
-I had amazing teachers at high school that really inspired me and fueled my passion for Physics and Mathematics, so I believe a teacher can make a real difference on a student’s life.
+I had amazing teachers at high school that really inspired me and fueled my passion for Physics and Mathematics, so I believe a teacher can make a real difference in a student’s life.